The First Week: Positioning and Latch

 During the early weeks, many mothers find a variation of the cradle position, called the cross-cradle position to be useful.

-Clutch or Football Position
+Clutch or Football/Rugby Position

 Breast Support Techniques

 “C” hold–See the cradle hold illustration above.
-Support your breast with your thumb on top, well back from your areola (the darker skin surrounding the nipple) and the fingers underneath.
+Support your breast with your thumb on top, away from your areola (the darker skin surrounding the nipple) and the fingers underneath.
 Your fingers should also be well back from your baby’s mouth.
 This hold is helpful when breastfeeding in the clutch or football position as well as the cradle position.

 “U” hold–Place your fingers flat on your ribcage under your breast with your index finger in the crease under your breast.
 Drop your elbow so that your breast is supported between your thumb and index finger.
 Your thumb will be on the outer area of your breast and your fingers will be on the inner area.
 This hold is helpful when breastfeeding in the cradle and cross-cradle positions.